keyko-io/web3-monitoring-agent/doc/api.md

 ### Transaction Events
-When a new transaction that matches a transaction monitor is mined, a JSON message is broadcast to the configured kafka topic or rabbit exchange (transaction-events by default), with the following format:
+When a new transaction that matches a transaction monitor is mined, a JSON message is broadcast to the configured kafka topic or rabbit exchange (w3m-transaction-events by default), with the following format:

 ```json
  {